When a Lino application starts up¶

 This chapter describes what happens during the startup of a Lino process.

-There are four major phases in the startup of a Lino process:
+There are four major phases in the life of a Lino process:

 Database definition : while Django models are being loaded

-Analysis when Django models are loaded and Lino analyzes its own data structures.
+Site startup : Django models are loaded, now Lino analyzes them and adds its own data structures.

 lino.api.rt) when startup has finished.